Frankie Adams: Career

-In 2016, she was cast as "Martian Marine Corps gunnery sergeant" Bobbie Draper as part of the main cast in the second season of the U.S. sci-fi television series The Expanse, a role she has continued through the sixth and final season.
+In 2016, she was cast as Martian Marine Corps gunnery sergeant Bobbie Draper as part of the main cast in the second season of the U.S. sci-fi television series The Expanse, a role she continued through the sixth and final season.

+In June 2024, Adams was named as part of the cast for the live action version of Moana.
+On 23 August, Adams was named in the cast of the film The Wrecking Crew.

 Celebrity boxing

-Adams has participated in a celebrity Fight for Life charity boxing event, trained by Lolo Heimuli.
-She lost the celebrity exhibition match by a clear decision.
+Adams participated in a celebrity Fight for Life charity boxing event, trained by Lolo Heimuli.

+Video Games

+Adams is Leilani Tupuola, also known as 50/50, a character featured in Call of Duty: Black Ops 7.
+50/50 is also a playable Operator of the JSOC faction in Black Ops 7 and Call of Duty: Warzone 2.0.